Published on February 12th, 20180

 That was what one TINA.org reader said he encountered upon arrival at the Grand Cayman Marriot Beach Resort.
 He sent us photos to prove it.
 Here’s what it looked like on the resort’s website with an arrow indicating the room where the reader said he was staying:

 Now here’s the view from the room:

 Oof.
 And the reader said it was like this for the duration of his six-night stay.

 To prevent this from happening to you, communicate directly with the resort as part of the reservation process, and look for recent photos and reviews for another perspective.

-Now, let’s say you beat the odds and the trip abroad with your beloved went well — really well — so well, in fact, that you’re ready to propose.
+Now, let’s take it a step further and say you beat the odds and the trip abroad with your beloved went well — really well — so well, in fact, that you’re ready to propose.
 The hunt for a ring begins, which brings us to Costco and its “Tiffany” diamond rings.

 As you might have expected, they weren’t actually Tiffany rings.
 Yet that did not stop Costco from promoting them as such on store signs, according to a lawsuit that Tiffany filed against the warehouse club in 2013.
-Last August, a federal judge ordered that Costco pay the storied jewelry company $19 million.
+Four years later, a federal judge ordered that Costco pay the storied jewelry company $19 million.